zaiisao/Documentation/en/Recording/recording_voice_video.md

 Set the root directory of the recorded files by the `recordFileRootDir` parameter and the sub-directory is generated automatically.

-For example, the path to a recored mp4 file is `yyyymmdd/ChannelName_HHMMSS_MSUSNS/xxxx.mp4`:
+For example, the path to a recorded MP4 file is `yyyymmdd/ChannelName_HHMMSS_MSUSNS/xxxx.mp4`:

 - `yyyymmdd`: The date when the SDK joins the channel.
 All files and directories on the same day are stored under this directory and the time zone is UTC+0.

 - `ChannelName_HHMMSS_MSUSNS`: The recorded files are stored in the directory created on the same date as the recording.
 The directory name contains a channel name and a timestamp (hour, minute, second, millisecond, microsecond, and nanosecond).
 The timestamp is the time when the server starts recording, and the time zone is UTC+0.

-> - In versions before v2.3.0, the directory of the recorded files is `ChannelName_HHMMSS`, named after the channel name and timestamp (with hour, minute and second).
+> - For versions earlier than v2.3.0, the directory of the recorded files is `ChannelName_HHMMSS`, named after the channel name and timestamp (hour, minute, and second).
-> - After v2.3.0 (including v2.3.0), the directory of  the recorded files is `ChannelName_HHMMSS_MSUSNS`, named after the channel name and timestamp (including hour, minute, second, millisecond, microsecond, and nanosecond).
+> - For v2.3.0 or later, the directory of the recorded files is `ChannelName_HHMMSS_MSUSNS`, named after the channel name and timestamp (hour, minute, second, millisecond, microsecond, and nanosecond).

 #### Customize the directory structure

 To customize the directory structure, you need to create a configuration file in JSON format and specify the path of the configuration file through the `cfgFilePath` parameter.

 Set the `Recording_Dir` parameter in the configuration file to customize the directory structure.
 For example: `{“Recording_Dir” : “<recording path>”}`.
-The `Recording_Dir` parameter cannot be changed.
+You cannot change the `Recording_Dir` parameter.

-> We do not recommend customizing the directory structure, because if multiple recording instances use the same configuration parameter, the recorded files of different recording instances store in the same directory and cannot be distinguished.
+> We do not recommend customizing the directory structure because if multiple recording instances use the same configuration parameter, the recorded files of different recording instances are stored in the same directory and cannot be distinguished.

 ### The recorded files